 TAP measures fair value in accordance with GASB 72.
 GASB 72 establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-This hierarchy consists of three broad levels: Level 1 inputs consist of unadjusted quoted prices in active markets for identical assets and have the highest priority; Level 2 inputs, other than the quoted prices in active markets, are observable either directly or indirectly; and Level 3 unobservable inputs in which there is little or no market data, which requires TAP to develop its own assumptions.
+This hierarchy consists of three broad levels: Level 1 inputs consist of unadjusted quoted prices in active markets for identical assets and have the highest priority; Level 2 inputs, valued using quoted prices for identical securities in markets that are not active; and Level 3 unobservable inputs in which there is little or no market data, which requires TAP to develop its own assumptions.
 TAP uses appropriate valuation techniques based on the available inputs to measure the fair value of its investments.
-When available, TAP measures fair value using Level 1 inputs because they generally provide the most reliable evidence at fair value.
+When available, TAP measures fair value using Level 1 inputs because they generally provide the most reliable evidence of fair value.
 Level 3 inputs are only used when Level 1 or Level 2 inputs are not available.
-Assets reported at fair value at June 30, 2023, are Level 1 and 2 inputs.
+Assets reported at fair value at June 30, 2025 are Level 1 and 2 inputs.